johncoleman83/bootcampschool-low_level_programming/0x03-more_functions_nested_loops/dev/README.md

-# Bootcamp School Projects Repository
+# a software development program Projects Repository

 ## Description

-This Repo has some of my (David John Coleman II) projects for Bootcamp School.
+This Repo has some of my (David John Coleman II) projects for a software development program.
 The focus of these projects are learning the C Programming Language.

 ## URL